davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

   For most of my adult life I had no idea that I suffered from social anxiety, especially as I'm sociable, outgoing and fairly confident.
 But the tells were there; I'd get dizzy spells, couldn't think of anything worthwhile to say, feel the need to just-*get*-**out**, or occasionally lose my temper and I wouldn't know why.

-  Social anxiety is now recognised as a [diagnosed](https://www.verywellmind.com/social-anxiety-disorder-symptoms-and-diagnosis-4157219) mental health condition, and when I heard about it in the media, suddenly those past situations and feelings made complete sense.
+  Social anxiety is a [diagnosed](https://www.verywellmind.com/social-anxiety-disorder-symptoms-and-diagnosis-4157219) mental health condition, and when I heard about it in the media, suddenly those past situations and feelings made complete sense.

   These days, I'm properly equipped to recognise the tells and take preventative measures to avoid the worst of it.